 …

 e) Set frame counter.
-The frame counter is set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is to be transmitted, as shown in Figure 4.
+In hyper block mode the frame counter is set as the indices of the ranging slot, ranging round, ranging block and the hyper block in which the Compact frame is to be transmitted, as shown in Figure 4B.
+In non-hyper block mode, the frame counter is set as the indices of the ranging slot, ranging round, ranging block and the block cycle in which the Compact frame is to be transmitted, as shown in Figure 4.

 9.2.13 Incoming frame security procedure for the Compact frames

 …

 e) Set frame counter.
-The frame counter is set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is received, as shown in Figure 4.
+In hyper block mode the frame counter is set as the indices of the ranging slot, ranging round, ranging block and the hyper block in which the Compact frame is received, as shown in Figure 4B.
+In non-hyper block mode the frame counter is set as the indices of the ranging slot, ranging round, ranging block and the block cycle in which the Compact frame is received, as shown in Figure 4.

 10.38.10.6 Start of Ranging Compact frame